- International health guidelines state that all blood products must be tested for viruses such as HIV.

-If a person who is HIV-positive donates blood products, such as an organ or tissue, the person who receives the blood product is likely to develop an HIV infection too.
+In the unlikely case that a person who is HIV-positive donates blood products which have not been tested, the person who receives the blood product is likely to develop an HIV infection too.

 How do I know if the blood transfusion/transplant I’m receiving is safe?

-In most cases, the blood product you are receiving is safe.
-However if you are worried, it is your right to ask the healthcare professional if it has been tested for HIV or not.
+In most cases, it’s fine to assume the blood product you are receiving is safe.
+But if you are worried, it is your right to ask the healthcare professional if it has been tested for HIV or not.

-If you fall under one of these groups of people, tell a healthcare professional and they can advise you whether it’s safe to donate blood or not.
+Although these rules may seem discriminatory, if you fall into one of these groups of people, tell a healthcare professional and they can advise you whether it’s safe to donate blood or not.